particify/arsnova-server/src/site/markdown/installation.md

 ### Hardware

-While the hardware requirements highly depend on the number of simultaneous users we suggest to provide at least 2 CPU cores and 4 GiB memory to the system ARSnova will be running.
+While the hardware requirements highly depend on the number of simultaneous users, we suggest to provide at least 2 CPU cores and 4 GiB memory to the system running ARSnova.
 This configuration would support up to 500 users.